-Gary is the editor of seven ICC opinion/DOCDEX publications and an editorial board member of Documentary Credit Insight and Documentary Credit World.
+Gary is the editor of numerous ICC opinion/DOCDEX publications.
 He is a regular speaker at ICC and other external seminar events on a global basis.

 On April 1, 2006 Collyer Consulting LLP (Collyer Consulting Global Ltd with effect from 1 September 2013) was created with the sole aim of providing banks, importers, exporters and logistics companies with high quality, reasonably priced, consultancy services ranging from the traditional consultancy role through to development of training material, review of transaction and legal documentation, and the provision of consistent, accurate and up-to-date information relating to existing offerings, and new initiatives and developments in international trade.